 While these checks are useful, it's always a good idea to have your car checked by a professional mechanic before heading off on a long drive.
 This is especially relevant if your car is due for a service or if you're taking your car out of its comfort zone from everyday short trips to a long open-road journey.

 As soon as you note a warning light in the dash for one of the safety systems, get it checked immediately.
 In fact, any warning light in the dash warrants immediate checking by a professional.

 When you turn on the ignition, watch that all the warning lights flash on momentarily.
 If a warning light doesn't flash on at all, it can be a sign that there is either an issue with the electrical systems, and that you may not get a warning that part of your car needs attention.

 2. Battery life

 Watch out for slow cranking when you start the car.
 This may indicate the battery is on its last legs.
-You can usually expect three years of life out of a battery – and some will go much longer than that – but always treat the battery as if it's an endangered species once it reaches that three-year threshold.
+You can usually expect three years of life out of a battery – and some will go much longer than that – but always be wary once it reaches that three-year threshold.

 3. Engine's cooling system